SReigovind/mlrei/README.md

 ## 👤 About

 I'm an MSc Artificial Intelligence student with some basic experience in Python, machine learning, and web development.
-This project is my way of upskilling by going beyond just using libraries — I want to understand and build them myself, ehee.
+This project is my way of upskilling by going beyond just using libraries — I want to understand and build them myself.

 ## 🎯 Project Goals